trocher/pizzaGo/README.md

 		return Order{orderId}, errors.New("Oups, I took an order that was out of bound") }
 ````
-It consist in reverting the counter if one worker went "too far".
+It consists in reverting the counter if one worker went "too far".

 ### The ovens

-Ovens are the other objects that are accessed by all the workers.
+Ovens are the other objects that are accessed by all workers.
 To improve a bit the efficiency of the pizzeria, as explained earlier, two cases are possible :

-- If there are there are at least as many oven than pizza bakers, then an oven as been attributed to the baker based on its uid.
+- If there are at least as many oven than pizza bakers, then an oven has been attributed to the baker based on its uid.
 Hence each worker will only access his own oven and there are no concurrency involved

 - The second case is more interesting.
-If there are more pizza bakers than ovens, then at some points it might be the case that 2 pizza bakers try to use the same oven concurrently.
+If there are more pizza bakers than ovens, then at some point it might be possible that 2 pizza bakers try to use the same oven concurrently.

 We will talk about the second case here.
-To ensure that only one baker use a given oven at a time, we used atomic operations again.
+To ensure that only one baker uses a given oven at a time, we use atomic operations again.
 The code that is in charge of locking an oven and releasing it can be found in the two methods ```findOven``` and ```releaseOven``` of [pizzaBaker](internal/components/pizzaBaker.go).

-The field ```isUsed``` of an oven is its lock, indeed, when a baker is looking for an oven, he will call ```findOven``` that will look throught all the oven trying to perform the following :
+The field ```isUsed``` of an oven is its lock, indeed, when a baker is looking for an oven, he will call ```findOven``` that will iterate on the oven list trying to perform the following :
 ````go
 atomic.CompareAndSwapUint64(&(ovenList[i].isUsed), 0, w.Name)
 ````
-When the ```CompareAndSwapUint64``` returns true, he know for sure that ```isUsed``` has been set to his uid and that anyone trying to claim the oven using the ```CompareAndSwapUint64``` will fail as ```isUsed``` is no longer 0.
+When the ```CompareAndSwapUint64``` returns true, he knows for sure that ```isUsed``` has been set to his uid and that anyone trying to claim the oven using the ```CompareAndSwapUint64``` will fail as ```isUsed``` is no longer 0.

-To release the oven, the worker atomically swap the value back to 0 in a similar fashion :
+To release the oven, the worker atomically swaps the value back to 0 in a similar way:
 ```go
 atomic.CompareAndSwapUint64(&(o.isUsed), w.Name, 0)
 ```